 Dan is an honors graduate of Musicians Institute in Hollywood, CA.

 John began his formal study of instrumental music in 1970 and has played woodwinds and piano/keyboard for rock, jazz, and classical ensembles including: Park Avenue; Take 5; The Dana Legg Big Band; Fox Valley Concert Band.
-He holds Bachelors and Masters degrees in music education and has been a high school band directory for the past 26 years.
+He holds Bachelors and Masters degrees in music education and has been a high school band director for the past 32 years.
 In this capacity he is active as composer, clinician, and adjudicator.